awsdocs/aws-ruby-developer-guide/doc_source/s3-example-enforce-server-side-encryption.rst

 Attempts to upload an object without KMS encryption enabled on the object raise an :code:`Aws::S3::Errors::AccessDenied` exception.

+Avoid using this configuration option if you use default server-side encryption as described in :doc:`s3-example-default-server-side-encryption` as they could conflict and result in unexpected results.

 Choose :code:`Copy` to save the code locally.

 Create the file *add_sses3_policy.rb*.